samboy/Jober/Doc/Wrapoptions.md

 The north edge can be crossed, but when one crosses the north edge, they end up halfway across the world on the north edge.
-This is a reasonble simulation of crossing the north pole.
+This is a reasonable simulation of crossing the north pole.
 The south edge works the same way.

 An semisphere map must have an even X size.